-For approaching 20-years Newcastle based outdoor advertising contractor Gorilla Media have staged mobile billboard campaigns for political parties, unions and lobbying organisations across the political spectrum in Westminster, Holyrood, The Welsh Parliament and across the entire UK.
+For over 20-years Newcastle based outdoor advertising contractor Gorilla Media have staged mobile billboard campaigns for political parties, unions and lobbying organisations across the political spectrum in Westminster, Holyrood, The Welsh Parliament and across the entire UK.
 Even deploying their guerrilla marketing tactics to the heart of the EU at the European Parliament in Brussels.

 However, after recent incidents with the public involving their advertising vehicles delivering campaigns calling for a People’s Vote and 38-Degrees targeting MP’s to reject a No Deal, they have decided to refuse to carry any Brexit related messages of any persuasion.

 “Drivers reported that the mood on the streets has changed”, said Gorilla Media director David Roberts, “So I decided to see for myself”.
 Driving an AdVan on a number of Brexit related campaigns in Manchester, Carlisle, Ayr & Dumfries, as well as North Yorkshire and Northumberland, South Shields and Sunderland, he personally experienced incidents of verbal abuse and even threats against himself and the Ad van.”